ucla-oarc-web/WebBlocks/template/entity/nav/bar/README.md

 The "top" or "bottom" CSS classes can be added to the containing `nav` element to create a menu that is fixed either to the bottom or top of the User's screen.
 Thus, when the User scrolls, the menu will stay in that position.

-### Including Other Content

-Besides navigation, a `header` or `article` can be added to the `nav` element.
-This element can contain either the title of the website (in the case of `header`) or a minor utility section (in the case of `aside`) that would be useful placed near the bar's navigation (e.g., a search form or the current weather).

 ### "Active" Navigation Item